 Duties for forestry technicians without specialized training or higher education include measuring timber, performing road construction, and providing visitors to campgrounds and recreational areas with information pertaining to fire, safety, and sanitation regulations.
 They also clean and repair existing trails or construct new trails.
 Certain tasks--such as gathering data on disease and insect damage to trees as well as water and soil quality--are always performed under the supervision of a senior forestry technician.

 Entry-level forestry technician positions may require, at minimum, a high school degree or its equivalent.
 However, most employers, according to the U.S. Bureau of Labor Statistics (BLS), are looking for applicants with at least two years of postsecondary education.
 A vocational institute provides more technical training, but a community college offers a better general education--and credits can transfer to a university toward obtaining a bachelor's degree.
 In addition to a two-year degree, junior colleges sometimes offer a one-year certificate program.
 At the university level, a prospective forestry technician should pursue a bachelor's degree in a field of natural sciences.

-The BLS reports that job growth for forest technicians is projected to decrease by six percent during the years spanning from 2014 to 2024.
-The median salary for forestry technicians as of May 2015 was $38,260 a year.
+The BLS reports that job growth for forest technicians is projected to increase by two percent during the years spanning from 2018 to 2028.
+The median salary for forestry technicians as of May 2018 was $40,110 a year.